 We welcome your comments.
 Please click here to leave one.
 However, to discourage spam, you must be a registered user and logged in to do so.

 To register send your name, address and what you would like to use as a log in name to firstname.lastname@example.org or use the EZ Signup form here.
 The log in name is what will be displayed and it can be any name or set of letters/numbers you like.
 All information will be kept confidential.

-You may also click on the comment button at the upper right to send us E-mail without registering.
+You may click on the comment button at the upper right to send us E-mail with a question or comment without registering.
 Your name and address will be kept confidential.

 If you would like to be added to our E-Mail list and receive announcements, meeting notes and other informaion, click the blue comment button and send a message requesting to be added to the mailing list.